 Attitude of Self-Education

 - Be open to constructive criticism.
 Ask for guidance if you need help to understand, recognize, or address it.
-Community Nurturers are available for this purpose.
+The Safer Spaces Team are available for this purpose.

 - Take responsibility for getting education on identities and experiences you are unfamiliar with.
-You cannot expect someone to educate you about their life.
+You should not expect someone to educate you about their life.
 You can research sources prepared by people who volunteered to do so.

 - Be mindful of when it is your turn to take space and when it is time to elevate others with more directly lived experience

 - You are responsible for understanding your privileges.
-Challenge yourself to grow to be more empathetic and/or inclusive.
-Improve your activism by making space for those with less or different privileges
+Challenge yourself to grow to be more aware of lives you do not live.
+Improve your activism by making space for those with less or different privileges, and by listening without defensiveness and shame if you are called out

 - Systems of oppression shape everyone's perspective.
 When you are oppressive, own up to it so you can learn new habits